 Ad Avoidance less with Newspaper Advertising

-Even though a large amount of money is spent on online ads, research consistently shows that Newspaper Advertising has a higher level of trust than other forms of advertising.
-And while many people do research and go online to buy most people do feel oversold online.
-Online Advertising also struggle in areas of trust and advertising avoidance.
+Even though large amounts of money are spent on online ads, research consistently shows that Newspaper Advertising has a higher level of trust than other forms of advertising.
+While many people do research and go online to buy, most people do feel oversold online.
+Online Advertising also struggles with trust and advertising avoidance.

 Statistics show that people are continuing to become less engaged in what they are seeing online.
 Consumers can be reached with advertising no matter where they are. “ The push-pull model of marketing communication shows that consumers control the information flow, making their attitude toward advertising a critical factor in determining whether a shield is erected and when a message is received”(Schultz 2008).

 Newspaper isn’t flashy, and that’s what works about it.
-With most types of advertising the average person has trained themselves to look away, with newspaper, a person is usually in a more relaxed state of mind where they don’t feel attacked by the ad. ” Tamara Huber, Senior Account Executive at MCA-RussellJohns who specializes in the 55+ market.
+With most types of advertising the average person has trained themselves to look away.
+With a newspaper, a person is usually in a more relaxed state of mind.
+They don’t feel attacked by the ad. ” Tamara Huber, Senior Account Executive at MCA-RussellJohns who specializes in the 55+ market.

 Contact us for more information about newspaper advertising